The following are a list of recommended questions, however do also ask your therapist any others that come to mind

 If you’re still unsure, contact the professional body in which your therapist is a member in order to verify their qualifications.

-Currently there is no legal requirement for therapist to be licensed in most Canadian provinces with the exception of Nova Scotia, Quebec and Ontario.
+Currently there is no legal requirement for therapist to be licensed in most Canadian provinces with the exception of Nova Scotia, Quebec, Ontario, New Brunswick, and Alberta.
 However, it is wise to choose a therapist who is a member of a credible professional body and who is insured to practice.

 You need to discuss this with your therapist in order to bring things to a satisfactory close.